Student Code of Conduct

 If the student is present, they may request an administrative hearing officer hearing or student conduct board hearing.
 The final decision is at the discretion of the conduct administrator.

-If the respondent fails to appear for the Preliminary Review after being notified of the alleged violation, the conduct administrator will assess the information and make a decision based on the preponderance of evidence of the case.
-The respondent will be notified of a decision and given five (5) business days to appeal the decision.
+If the respondent fails to appear for the Preliminary Review after being notified of the alleged violation, the Conduct Administrator will assess the information and make a decision based on the preponderance of evidence of the case.
+The respondent will be notified of a decision and given five (5) business days to submit an appeal request of the decision.
 After five business days, the decision is final, and no change may be made.

 Formal Hearing